DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 Depending on what content you plan on changing, you can create any of the following folders:

 - blockstates - This is where each block-state of materials are saved.
 - font - This is where font data is saved.
-This guide does not cover this.
 - models - This is where the model data and files are saved.
 - textures - This is where the texture image files are saved.
-- fonts - This is where your font data is saved.
 - sounds - This is where your sounds are saved.
 - optifine - This is where your optifine data is saved.
 This guide does not cover this.

 For Optifine support, it's recommended you join their discord and review their documentation at their [Github Source](https://github.com/sp614x/optifine/tree/master/OptiFineDoc/doc).

+### Inside The Sounds folder Directory

+Directory: `.minecraft/resourcepacks/MyResourcePack/assets/minecraft/sounds/`.
+The sound format Minecraft uses is `.ogg`.
+Free converting tools can be found online, one recommended option being [Audio-Online-Convert.com.](https://audio.online-convert.com/convert-to-ogg).
+For organization's sake, if you're adding new sounds, it is recommended that you place them in a folder named `Custom`.
+Minecraft's default resource organizes it's sounds by [category](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/SoundCategory.html).
+You can find Minecraft's default resource sound index here: `.minecraft/assets/indexes/1.18.json`; where `1.18` is the Minecraft version to use.
+All of your sound files <span class="parens">('.ogg' files)</span> should be saved in this directory.

 #### Example File: `sounds.json`